Legal experts warn Comey ‘8647’ indictment faces First Amendment hurdles

 Opening excerpt (first ~120 words) tap to expand

-Pam Bondi Legal experts warn Comey ‘8647’ indictment faces First Amendment hurdles Charges under 18 U.S.C. § 871 require proof of intent, which Comey's public explanation could complicate for prosecutors By Morgan Phillips Fox News Published April 28, 2026 5:19pm EDT Facebook Twitter Threads Flipboard Comments Print Email Add Fox News on Google close Video James Comey 'totally abused his power,' GOP lawmaker says Sen. Jim Banks, R-Ind., discusses the indictment of former FBI Director James Comey for the second time on 'America Reports.'
+First Amendment Legal experts warn Comey ‘86 47’ indictment faces First Amendment hurdles Charges under 18 U.S.C. § 871 require proof of intent, and Comey's public explanation could complicate matters for prosecutors By Morgan Phillips Fox News Published April 28, 2026 5:19pm EDT Facebook Twitter Threads Flipboard Comments Print Email Add Fox News on Google close Video James Comey 'totally abused his power,' GOP lawmaker says Sen. Jim Banks, R-Ind., discusses the indictment of former FBI Director James Comey for the second time on 'America Reports.'
 NEWYou can now listen to Fox News articles!
-Legal questions are emerging over whether charges against former FBI Director James Comey would withstand a First Amendment challenge as he is indicted for a social media post allegedly tied to threats against…
+Legal questions are emerging over whether charges against former FBI Director James Comey would withstand a First Amendment challenge as he is indicted for a social media post allegedly tied to…

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at Fox News — Latest.